Variational and linearly-implicit integrators, with applications: Abstract

 \section{Abstract}

-We introduce a family of symplectic, linearly-implicit and stable integrators for mechanical systems.
-When used in conjunction with penalty methods (i.e., methods that consist in replacing constraints by stiff potentials), these integrators accelerate the numerical simulation of mechanical systems with holonomic constraints by employing coarse timesteps and bypassing the resolution of nonlinear systems.
-Although penalty methods are well known and widely employed, a general and rigorous proof of their accuracy appeared to be lacking; such a proof is also provided in this paper.
+We show that symplectic and linearly-implicit integrators proposed by Zhang and Skeel \cite{ZhSk97} are variational linearizations of Newmark methods.
+When used in conjunction with penalty methods (i.e., methods that replace constraints by stiff potentials), these integrators permit coarse time-stepping of holonomically constrained mechanical systems and bypass the resolution of nonlinear systems.
+Although penalty methods are widely employed, an explicit link to Lagrange multiplier approaches appears to be lacking; such a link is now provided (in the context of two-scale flow convergence \cite{FLAVOR10}).
+The variational formulation also allows efficient simulations of mechanical systems on Lie groups.